Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Empirical Evaluation

 \subsection{CVL Database}

-For the out-of-distribution evaluation we employ the CVL dataset~\cite{kleber2013cvl} at the paragraph level.
-In the training set, there are 27 different writers with 7 samples each, while in the test set, there are 283 writers with 5 samples each.
+For the out-of-distribution evaluation, we employ the CVL dataset~\cite{kleber2013cvl} at the paragraph level.
+It contains 1604 handwritten paragraphs across 310 unique writers in German and English.
+However, we had to remove any paragraphs containing an umlaut, as the IAM training alphabet does not contain these special characters.
+Thus, we ended up with 984 paragraphs, which we split into 108 for training, 31 for validation, and 845 for testing.
+From the original 310 writers, we assigned 22 for training, 282 for testing, and the remaining ones for validation.
 This dataset is mainly used for \ac{wi}.
-In contrast, it is rarely applied for \ac{htr}, because the training set (189 paragraphs) is smaller compared to the test set (1415 paragraphs).
+In contrast, it is rarely applied for \ac{htr} because the training set is smaller than the test set.